monadicus/computer/README.md

 ## Features

-Marelle has some features common to other configuration management frameworks:
+Computer has some features common to other configuration management frameworks:

 - Checking and meeting dependencies (preconditions)
 - Testing whether a target installed correctly (post-conditions)